 Majoring in Child and Adolescent Studies

-The Bachelor of Science degree in Child and Adolescent Development requires the successful completion of a minimum of 51 units in the major, some of which may be transferred from another college.
-The Child and Adolescent Development major consists of a 27-unit basic core completed by all majors and 24 units completed in one of four options.
+The Bachelor of Science degree in Child and Adolescent Studies/Development requires the successful completion of a minimum of 51 units in the major, some of which may be transferred from another college.
+For students with a catalog year of Fall 2021 and later, the Child and Adolescent Studies major consists of a 27-unit basic core completed by all majors and 24 units completed in one of four concentrations.
+For students with a catalog year of Spring 2021 and earlier, the Child and Adolescent Development major consists of a 27-unit basic core completed by all majors and 24 units completed in one of four options.
 A grade of "C" (2.0) or better is required in all courses applied to the major.
 Course prerequisites are strictly enforced.

 The option in Early Childhood is designed for students pursuing careers working with young children and their families.
 In keeping with the National Association for the Education of Young Children's professional standards for bachelor's programs and the education requirements of the California Child Development Permit Matrix, the coursework emphasizes children's early development and learning; strategies to engage in developmentally appropriate practices; creation of early childhood environments rich in language, literacy, and other foundational skills; observation and assessment of young children and their environments; and effective work with diverse populations.